apiaryio/apiaryio.github.com/_posts/2015-06-09-Decoupling-the-Mind-of-the-API-Designer.md

 A common reaction is that this too narrowly defines how an API may be used, and therefore confines the ways in which a user may interact with the application.
 The inverse of this is actually true—shared understanding frees the users of an API to be creative by providing better visibility into the design and purpose of the API.

-In the presentation [REST, Hypermedia, and the Semantic Gap: Why "RMM Level-3 REST" is not enough](https://www.youtube.com/watch?v=UkAt9XSOfaE), Mike Admundsen describes the benefits of richly defined APIs with a quote from a [Donald Norman video on affordances](https://www.youtube.com/watch?v=NK1Zb_5VxuM).
+In a [presentation by Mike Amundsen](https://www.youtube.com/watch?v=UkAt9XSOfaE), he speaks about the need for better shared understanding and quotes a [Donald Norman video](https://www.youtube.com/watch?v=NK1Zb_5VxuM) where Norman says:

 > The value of a well designed object is when it has such a rich set of affordances, the people who use it can do things with it that the designer never imagined.

-The idea is that by communicating the semantics of a more richly-defined system, you empower your users to be innovative and intrinsically provide better value to them.
-Inversely, the less you communicate about what users may do with your API, the less value you provide and the less innovative your users can be.
+The idea is that by communicating what we can do with an API—the affordances in other words—we empower our users to be innovative and intrinsically provide better value to them.
+Inversely, the less we communicate about what users may do with an API, the less value we've provided and the less innovative the users can be.

-## Where to Now?
+## We Don't Have to Wait

-Thankfully, there is a lot of great work being done on this front.
-The Semantic Web is an ever-growing topic with technologies like [JSON-LD](http://json-ld.org/) and shared vocabularies like [Schema.org](http://schema.org/).
-Hypermedia APIs are receiving a lot of attention with lots of great media types along with profile formats like [ALPS](http://alps.io/) for communicating semantics apart from implementation.
-It's evident that people see the need to go beyond our modern approaches.
+While I've argued here that we need to think better about our tools, technologies, and methodologies, we don't have to wait to put these ideas into practice.
+There is already a lot of great work being done on this front, and in blog posts to come, we'll be looking at topics around the Semantic Web, Hypermedia APIs, and other related subjects that can help us think creatively.

+We'll end by giving a nod to Einstein who prompted this whole thing.
+His quote hits on how we need to move forward.

+> We cannot solve our problems with the same thinking we used when we created them.

-The most important thing in all of this is, we have to become aware of how our current situation is taking us backwards.
-We have to reform and always be reforming how we interact with technology.
-We have to rework processes that force us down rigid paths and be constantly thinking of better ways to foster creative design in the API space by decoupling thought from implementation.
+The important idea is, we have to become aware of how our current situation is taking us backwards.
+We have to reform and always be reforming how we interact with the world around us.
+We have to rework processes that force us down rigid paths of thought and be constantly thinking of better ways to foster creative design in the API space.